iterorganization/IMAS-Python/docs/source/benchmarking.rst

 .. _`benchmarking IMAS`:

-Benchmarking imas-python
+Benchmarking IMAS-Python
 ========================

-imas-python integrates with the `airspeed velocity
+IMAS-Python integrates with the `airspeed velocity
 <https://asv.readthedocs.io/en/stable/index.html>`_ ``asv`` package for benchmarking.

-imas-python benchmarks
+IMAS-Python benchmarks
 ----------------------

-imas-python benchmarks are stored in the ``benchmarks`` folder in the git repository.
+IMAS-Python benchmarks are stored in the ``benchmarks`` folder in the git repository.
 We can currently distinguish three types of benchmarks:

 Technical benchmarks